System and Organization Controls (SOC) 2 Type 2

 If you're an Azure DevOps customers who can't access the Service Trust Portal, you can email Azure DevOps for its SOC 1 and SOC 2 reports.
 This email is to request Azure DevOps SOC reports only.

 Where can I find an assessment of the Cloud Security Alliance CCM controls implementation?
-The Azure SOC 2 Type 2 audit is based on the American Institute of Certified Public Accountants (AICPA) Trust Services Principles and Criteria, including security, availability, confidentiality, privacy, and processing integrity, and the criteria in the Cloud Security Alliance (CSA) Cloud Controls Matrix (CCM).
+The Azure SOC 2 Type 2 audit is based on the American Institute of Certified Public Accountants (AICPA) Trust Services Principles and Criteria, including security, availability, confidentiality, and processing integrity, and the criteria in the Cloud Security Alliance (CSA) Cloud Controls Matrix (CCM) version 4.
 The objective is to meet both the AICPA criteria and requirements set forth in the CCM.
 The Azure SOC 2 Type 2 audit incorporates the CCM controls assessment as required by the CSA STAR Attestation.
 For more information, see the Azure SOC 2 Type 2 attestation report.

 Does the Azure SOC 2 Type 2 attestation also include compliance coverage for Germany C5:2020?
 Yes.
 A C5:2020 audit can be combined with a SOC 2 audit to leverage parts of the system description and audit results for overlapping controls.
 Azure publishes a combined attestation report (C5:2020, SOC 2 Type 2, CSA STAR Attestation) based on the audit assessment performed by an independent auditor, which demonstrates proof of compliance with Germany C5:2020.

 Where can I see management responses to exceptions noted?
 Management responses are located towards the end of the SOC attestation report.
 Search the document for "Management Response".